-If you are new at WordPress, you may also find the following posts useful:
+If you are learning how to use WordPress, you may also find the following related posts useful:

-Hopefully, now you have a better understanding of problems that can affect your website and how WordPress can help you get better results online.
-To learn more about using the WordPress web site management software please click on links to visit other posts we have published on this site.
+Hopefully, this post has given you a better understanding of problems that can affect your web site and how WordPress can help you build a better online.
+To learn more about the benefits of using WordPress for a business web site please see other posts we have published on this site.

 "I love the way your email series "Infinite Web Content Creation Training Series" is documented and presented.
 It is very absorbing and captivating.
 The links and tutorials are interesting and educational.
 This has motivated me to rewrite my content following the concepts I am learning from the email series." - Mani Raju, www.fortuneinewaste.com